In 2019, we started to offer Meetups, Offsites and Residencies in our 17th century house in the south of France.

 It would be a shame not to take time to explore the beautiful surroundings, go for a swim or a walk, or have a drink at one of the local bars.
 We even have a bike-rental around the corner (electric and regular bikes).

-The MeetUp and the Residency are for individuals, but we are happy to host a single group coming to an Offsite. (contact us)
+The MeetUp and the Retreat are for individuals, but we are happy to host a single group coming to an Offsite. (contact us)

-- From Nimes or Montpellier Airport, there are buses going to Ganges (journey is about a hour).
-They are reliable and comfortable, but not frequent and, honestly, the French time-tables are not easy to decode.
-Therefor if you decide to go for public transport, it’s best to email us at (meeting [@] thackara [dot] com) so we can guide you through it.
+• From Nimes or Montpellier Airport, there are buses going to Ganges (journey is about a hour).
+They are reliable and comfortable, but not frequent.
+If you decide to go for public transport, it’s best to email us at (meeting [@] thackara [dot] com) so we can guide you through it. (from Montpellier Occitanie: Ligne 608 direction Le Vigan.
+Nimes Gare Routiere: Ligne 140 direction Le Vigan)

-(Montpellier Occitanie: Ligne 108.
-Nimes Gare: Ligne D40) - From Marseille Airport you can get on a train to Nimes (or Montpellier), or rent a car and drive 2 hours to get to us.
+• From Marseille Airport get on a train to Nimes or Montpellier and there take a bus, or rent a car and drive 2 hours to get to us, or ask us to be picked up in Nimes or Montpellier.

 an extensive transportation page you can find here